mwcproject/mwc-node/README.md

 [![Release Version](https://img.shields.io/github/release/mimblewimble/grin.svg)](https://github.com/mimblewimble/grin/releases)
 [![License](https://img.shields.io/github/license/mimblewimble/grin.svg)](https://github.com/mimblewimble/grin/blob/master/LICENSE)

-# Grin
+# MWC

-Grin is an in-progress implementation of the MimbleWimble protocol.
+MWC is an in-progress implementation of the MimbleWimble protocol forked from Grin.
 Many characteristics are still undefined but the following constitutes a first set of choices:

   * Clean and minimal implementation, and aiming to stay as such.
   * Follows the MimbleWimble protocol, which provides great anonymity and scaling characteristics.